Understanding A Teen Depression Test

 Potential causes of teen depression

-The exact causes of depression in general aren’t fully understood, but researchers have identified certain factors that may contribute.
+The exact causes of depression aren’t fully understood, but researchers have identified certain factors that may contribute.
 These factors can vary widely.
 First, teenagers can have a genetic predisposition.
-It can be important to be aware of a family history of mental health concerns like depression, anxiety, or bipolar disorder.
+It can be important to be aware of a family history of mental health conditions like depression, anxiety, or bipolar disorder.
 A physical health problem may also cause depression in teens.
 They may also experience this disorder in part because of common life circumstances or challenges during the teen years such as peer pressure, changes in body chemistry, academic pressures, family problems, problems with self-esteem, bullying, (in person or through social media), and more.

 Teen depression is sometimes overlooked or minimized because the challenges that teenagers face are often labeled as a “phase”.
 In reality, this isn’t something that typically goes away on its own, nor is it something that one can overcome with willpower.
 It’s a mental health disorder that requires long-term treatment, and that may have serious ramifications if left untreated.
 When depression overwhelms to a point where a teen feels hopeless, they can come to grief.
 Be vigilant for signs of severe depression, and contact the suicide prevention hotline if you suspect that they are having thoughts of self-harm.